-In September 2020, the Company's Board of Directors approved a Rights Offering (the "Rights Offering"), by which the Company distributed, at no charge to all holders of its common stock on September 23, 2020 (the "Record Date"), transferable subscription rights to purchase units ("Units") at a subscription price per Unit of \$1,090.
+In September 2020, the Company's Board of Directors approved the Rights Offering, by which the Company distributed, at no charge to all holders of its common stock on the Record Date, transferable subscription rights to purchase Units at a subscription price per Unit of \$1,090.
 In the Rights Offering, each stockholder on the Record Date received one subscription right for every share of common stock owned on the Record Date.
 For every 1,105 subscription rights held, a stockholder was entitled to purchase one Unit at the subscription price.
 Each Unit consisted of one share of newly designated Series C Preferred Stock, par value \$0.01 per share, and 750 shares of the Company's common stock.
 The subscription period for the Rights Offering ended on October 9, 2020.